llvm/llvm-blog-www/content/posts/2023-09-19-Diagnostic-Improvements-in-Clang-17.md

       |   ~~~~~~~~~~~~~~~~~~~~
 ```

-In this example, the newly-covered source ranges make it easier to understand why the overload candidate is invalid.
+In this example, the newly covered source ranges make it easier to understand why the overload candidate is invalid.

 ### Preprocessor-related diagnostics
-- Clang warns on macro redefinitins.
-When the redefinition happens in assembly files and the previous definition of the macro comes from the command line, the previous definition is diagnosed as coming from `<command line>` instead of `<built-in>`.
+- Clang warns on macro redefinitions.
+When the redefinition happens in assembly files, and the previous definition of the macro comes from the command line, the last definition is now diagnosed as coming from `<command line>` instead of `<built-in>`.

 Assembly file:
 ```asm